leafagriculturedemo/arcgis-with-leaf-samples/README.md

 The code can be adjusted to suit your needs.
 Other Leaf products and more details about each endpoint and integrations can be found in our API tutorials and documentation, [available here](https://withleaf.io/for-developers/).

-## ArcGIS Enteprise
+## ArcGIS Enterprise

-Another integration option is through [Leaf Alerts](https://docs.withleaf.io/docs/alerts_overview) via webhooks, it means Leaf can notify directly a geoprocessing published in your ArcGIS Enterprise.
+Another integration option is through [Leaf Alerts](https://docs.withleaf.io/docs/alerts_overview) via webhooks, which means Leaf can notify directly a geoprocessing published in your ArcGIS Enterprise.

 ### How to configure the integration